Iguanacolossus/Capstone3-TBA/README.md

 # Conclusion
 - By attempting to cluster the data, it revealed that seizure activity mostly had a different pattern than other activities but may not be unique enough for a simple time-series cluster model to identify accurately.
 If clustering is to be pursued, the data can be featured and other techniques may be more useful.
  - Out of all the deep learning classification models tried on this data set, simpleWave 1D convolutional neural network with double dilation amounts worked the best.
-Although, depending on the cost of each outcome, plain 1D CNN maybe work better.
+Although, depending on the cost of each outcome, a plain 1D CNN may work better.
 - Moving forward I believe it would be beneficial to try and use these same models with data that contains other human activities so as to mimic the real world more closely.